One Kilometre Square (Monad) Survey

 The 10 km Square Study runs throughout the year and is for recording all plants found growing wild in a 10km square of the Ordnance Survey grid.
 A 10 km x 10 km square area (which is also known as a hectad) will contain a variety of different habitats and gives the opportunity to build up an extensive cumulative list.
 A 10km square might seem a large area to cover but it can be approached in stages and anyone who has already recorded in a 1km square within the chosen hectad will be off to a flying start as their 1km square list can be included.

 Members may record on their own in the square or team up with botanical friends.
 After the first year it is only necessary to send records of new plants found.
-The 10km Square Study Secretaries (North and South) need to receive lists by 15th January; their contact details can be found in the current WFS Year Book in the Branch and Competition Secretaries section.
+The 10km Square Study Secretaries (North and South) need to receive lists by 15th January; their contact details can be found in the current WFS Year Book in the Branch and Competition Secretaries section in the Members’ Area.

 New participants will be welcomed.